 Ballast tanks are compartments around the vessel where we pump seawater in or out during ballasting and deballasting for stability purposes.

 Although not entirely visible, you can easily identify them.
 They are built on the ship’s side as a way to balance the ship.

 Their purpose is also to protect the cargo spaces in case there is a breach in the hull.

-A vessel’s purpose is to transport cargoes from one place to another using the seas, oceans, or any waterways.
+A vessel’s purpose is to transport cargo from one place to another using the seas, oceans, or any waterways.

 The cargo space is where we stow or lash these goods.
-These spaces can be huge tanks or holds located below deck.
+These spaces can be huge tanks for tankers or holds located below deck.

 Meanwhile, some of them are stowed in bays like containers.